Myanmar junta blocks internet access as coup protests expand | Politics

 Telenor Myanmar, a major mobile operator, confirmed it had received Friday's order to block Twitter and Instagram.
 In a statement, Twitter said it was "deeply concerned" about the order and vowed to "advocate to end destructive government-led shutdowns."
 "It undermines the public conversation and the rights of people to make their voices heard," its spokesperson said.

-Since the coup, social media platforms have been major sources of independent news as well as organising tools for protests.
+Since the coup, social media platforms have been major sources of independent news as well as organizing tools for protests.

 For the fourth night Friday, those opposed to the coup and the arrests of activists and politicians that have accompanied gathered at windows and on balconies around Yangon to make a cacophony of noise in protest.